Codecademy/docs/README.md

 Here's how you can contribute to Codecademy Docs:

-- Get assigned to an Issue of your interest.
+- Get assigned to an Issue of your interest:
   - Ask to be assigned to one of the [available Issues](https://github.com/Codecademy/docs/issues?q=is%3Aissue+is%3Aopen+-label%3Aclaimed).
   - Submit a typo/bug in [GitHub Issues](https://github.com/Codecademy/docs/issues).
 - Prepare your contribution: